Everything you need to know from the basics through advanced features

 Select the “Merge Codes” dropdown in any of the editor windows on the report tab to insert the respondent’s name or email address, the date, and a page number:

 Add Page Breaks

 You can also insert a page break into any of the content editors by clicking the page break control:

-View a preview of your PDF report in a new browser tab, simply click on one of the “Preview Report” buttons.
-You’ll find them located at the top and bottom of the Report page.
+To preview your PDF report in a new browser tab, click on one of the “Save & Preview Report” buttons.
+You’ll find them at the top and bottom of the “Report” page.

 Contact us to discover the possibilities available with custom reports.